speechbrain/speechbrain/README.md

 Important: the batch size for each GPU process will be: `batch_size / data_parallel_count`.
 So you should consider changing the batch_size value.

 ### MultiGPU training using Distributed Data Parallel
 For using DDP, you should consider using `torch.distributed.launch` for setting the subprocess with the right Unix variables `local_rank` and `rank`.
-The `local_rank` variable allow to set the right `device` arg for each DDP subprocess, the `rank` variable (which is uniq for each subprocess) will be used for registring the subprocess rank to the DDP group.
+The `local_rank` variable allows setting the right `device` arg for each DDP subprocess, the `rank` variable (which is unique for each subprocess) will be used for registering the subprocess rank to the DDP group.
 In that way, we can manage multigpu training over multiple machines.

 The common pattern for using MultiGPU training with DDP (consider you have 2 servers with 2 GPU:
 ```